2021/22 Full-time Undergraduate course

 opportunity to acquire and develop such skills and associated computational methods.

 Civil engineering design and construction activities require the understanding of mathematical knowledge and skills to solve engineering applications.
-This module covers topics that are suitable for B.Sc. in Civil Engineering (Geoinformatics) and builds on material covered in BEN308.
+This module covers topics that are suitable for BSc. in Civil Engineering.

 The increasing complexity of construction projects demands a significant change in the way the industry operates and in the way in which it is managed.
 This module aims to equip students with a range of specialist management knowledge and skills; adapted and applied within a construction management context.
 The module brings together the three components of operations, site and personnel management to provide a range of skills, which encompass the field of construction management.
 The student will develop a sound knowledge of the workings of an organisation and as a result be able to play their part in optimising the efficiency and effectiveness of a construction company.